The 1996 Mount Everest Disaster

-Many of the survivors of that day wrote about their experiences, particularly John Krakauer, whose writings are available in his book Into Thin Air, which has also been made into a film.
+Many of the survivors of that day wrote about their experiences, particularly Jon Krakauer, whose writings are available in his book Into Thin Air, which has also been made into a film.

-It is stated by Krakauer that there were 200 climbers making their way to the summit that day, which he says led to overcrowding.
+More than 30 climbers from three expeditions pushed for the summit that day, which Krakauer says led to dangerous overcrowding at the fixed-rope sections.
 It is also recorded that many of the climbers were inexperienced.

-Interestingly, in those days 200 climbers in one season was considered too many, yet today we see even more climbers attempting to scale Everest in a single season.
-For example, in May 2025, 850 permits were issued by the Government of Nepal, and around 722 climbers were successful in their summit, and return.
+Interestingly, in those days a few hundred climbers on the mountain in a season was considered too many, yet today we see even more climbers attempting to scale Everest in a single season.
+For example, in spring 2025 the Government of Nepal issued 468 Everest permits to foreign climbers, and with Sherpa guides included, well over 700 people reached the summit.

 There is still today the question of why so many non-climbers or inexperienced climbers are allowed to climb.
 It would seem, if you have the will and the money, your team leader will get you up the mountain at any cost.
 Well, actually it is the Sherpa guides who will get you up there.
 We see that in 1996, one of the Taiwanese climbers died at Camp 2 due to a lack of basic knowledge about the environment.
 This is not a unique situation.